Ycastillo2003/YandroCastillo/README.md

-# 👋 "Hi there, my name is Yandro Castillo, and I am an aspiring <a href="https://www.linkedin.com/in/yandro-castillo-4a8908239/">IT Professional</a>☺</h1> 🚀
+# 👋 "Hi there, my name is <a href="https://www.linkedin.com/in/yandro-castillo-4a8908239/">Yandro Castillo</a>☺</h1> , and I am an aspiring IT Professional

 <h2>👨‍💻 Information Technology Projects:</h2>